iforgotband/DevOps/tool-kit.md

 roll our own.
 People do still build new images on various web sources from Debian/Ubuntu - it's easier, when it comes to it.
 The result is a need for hacks and patches just to build.

-Most images you find on Docker Hub have not been hardened.
-Typically, they run the application as root.
-This is despite the documentation stating that root in Docker is equivalent to root on the host.

-So, if you can find the application you want on Docker Hub, and you can find its source, you can check the Dockerfile out to see if they run as a user or root.
-This is assuming the binary image was really built using that source Dockerfile, which is hard to verify.

-The official Nginx image is one example of an image that runs as root.
-The Dockerfile isn’t linked on Docker Hub, but it can be found.
-There’s no USER instruction, so by default it is running the web server as root.
-This is presumably so that it can listen on port 80 inside the container.
-However, typically ports are mapped, so this isn’t really necessary.
-Quickly Inspecting an Image

-To quickly inspect an image, have a look at it’s config, in particular it’s user, entrypoint and cmd settings.
-You can use this command: docker inspect nginx | jq '{"User": .[].Config.User, "Entrypoint": .[].Config.Entrypoint, "Cmd": .[].Config.Cmd }'
+From a security standpoint, using the geeric images available in Docker's repositories are at a disadvantage for not having been hardened.
+Likely, the application will be run with rooth priveledge, even though Docker's root permissions are the same as a host's root.
+If you're opting to use a pre-rolled application from Docker Hub, it's prudent to go over its source.
+If there's no simple way to accomplish that check, the image is _not_ a good choice.

+As an example, the official Nginx docker image runs as root.
+That image has no interface outside of the http server with those permissions.
+There are a number of reasons this could be, but none of them excuse seeing root where it doesn't belong in a production environment.

+> #### Docker Image Inspection
+>
+> If you insist on using a Docker image off the shelf, take a
+> quick look at the configuration of its user, entrypoint, and cmd
+> values.

+     docker inspect nginx | jq \
+     '{"User": .[].Config.User, "Entrypoint": .[].Config.Entrypoint, "Cmd": .[].Config.Cmd }'`

      {
       "User": "",
       "Entrypoint": null,
       "Cmd": [
         "nginx",
         "-g",
       "daemon off;"
       ]
      }

 If the User is “”, then the default user ‘root’ is used.